nextstrain/ncov/narratives/ncov_draft.md

 # [Phylogenetic Interpretation](https://nextstrain.org/ncov?d=tree)

-We currently see little genetic diversity across the nCov sequences with 8 out of 24 sequences having no unique mutations.
+We currently see little genetic diversity across the nCoV sequences, with 8 out of 24 sequences having no unique mutations.

 <br>

-Low genetic diversity across these sequences suggest that the most recent common ancestor of all nCov sequences was fairly recent.
+Low genetic diversity across these sequences suggest that the most recent common ancestor of all nCoV sequences was fairly recent.

 <br>

 At the moment, most mutations that can be observed are singletons -- they are unique to individual genomes.
-Only sequences that form the two clusters from Guangdong share mutations -- we will explore these in later slides.
+Only the sequences that form the two clusters from Guangdong share mutations -- we will explore these in later slides.

 <br>

 Sequencing the genome of a large novel RNA virus in an evolving outbreak situation is challenging.
-Some of the differences observed in these sequences may be sequencing error rather than actual mutations.
+Some of the differences observed in these sequences may be sequencing errors rather than actual mutations.
 Insertions, deletions, and differences at the ends of the genome are more likely to be errors and so we masked these for the purposes of this analysis.